 April 16, 2007 was probably the most traumatic national event for me, because I had (and still do have) some friends at Virginia Tech.
 It made things even worse that I didn't even know anything of that sort was going on until I just innocently logged into AOL Instant Messenger like I did (and still do) pretty much every day, and saw Away messages like, "Let's hope and pray everyone is okay at Virginia Tech," or something like that (it's been so long, I can't remember.)
 I was quite glad that all my friends were okay, and that incident taught me a lesson: Even though in countless fictional stories--from classic Disney animated movies to R-rated, graphically violent action flicks--killing someone (or a group of people) brings peace, it rarely does in real life.
 When you do as that Cho guy did, not only do you end a person's/people's life/lives, but you also bring serious emotional pain to that person/those people's family/families.

 This might sound trite, but here it is anyway: No matter what happens, God is in control.
 Some people think recent events are signs that the end is near, and that may be true; however, as I've heard at least one preacher say, it could just as easily be a thousand more years until Jesus comes back.
-I don't believe in that December 21, 2012 stuff; after all, research just shows that it's the end of their calendar, not the end of the world.
+I don't believe in that December 21, 2012 stuff; after all, research just shows that it's the end of the Mayan calendar, not the end of the world.
 People who get all up in arms about that mess sound as ridiculous as a kid saying, "Oh, no!
-My Camp Rock calendar only goes to December 31, 2010!
+My Wizards of Waverly Place calendar only goes to December 31, 2011!
 After that, life as we know it is going to come to a complete end!
 I better warn all my BFFs!"
-(No, I do not have a Camp Rock calendar.
-I have an iCarly one.)
+(No, I do not have a Wizards of Waverly Place calendar; I have an iCarly one.)